Web Links to other Meditation Centres, Buddhist organisations, information etc:

 - Beatenberg Meditation Centre in Switzerland.

-- Nirodha organises a sitting meditation group and insight meditation retreats in Helsinki, Finland.
+- Nirodha organises a meditation group and insight meditation retreats in Helsinki, Finland.

 - Spirit Rock in California, USA.